MaastrichtU-IDS/data2services-pipeline/README.md

 ## Run the pipeline

-The directory where the files to convert are needs to be in /data
+The directory where are the files to convert needs to be in /data

-### On Linux

-config.yaml
+Complete the config.yaml file:

 ```yaml
 # Where the mapping.ttl file will be generated.
 And where the files (XML, TSV, CSV...) to convert need to be put